redredgroovy/salt-pillar-vault/README.md

           app_id: (optional) Application ID for app-id authentication
           user_id: (optional) Explicit User ID for app-id authentication
           user_file: (optional) File to read for user-id value
+          unset_if_missing: (optional) Leave pillar key unset if Vault secret not found
 ```

 The `url` parameter is the full URL to the Vault API endpoint.